top of page

 Chekhov's Gun

-I am a firm believer in the literary principle known as Chekhov's Gun, which holds that if a loaded rifle is hanging on the wall, then at some point in the story that rifle must go off.
+I firmly believe in the literary principle known as Chekhov's Gun, which holds that if a loaded rifle is hanging on the wall, then at some point in the story, that rifle must go off.
 The principle is named after Anton Chekhov, a Russian author and playwright (1860-1904), and not the famed Star Trek character.

 The "stupid horror ending"

-Let's talk about Hitchcock's movie called The Birds.
-The movie is considered a horror film.
+Let's discuss Hitchcock's The Birds, a horror film.
 The main characters' central issue is resolved by the end of the film.
-The movie does not save the world.
-Nature is not restored.
+The movie does not save the world, and nature is not restored.
 But this doesn't matter because only the main characters' problems must be resolved.

 I remember watching Hitchcock's The Birds as a child and becoming angry when the birds were not defeated in the end.
 An adult in the room explained to me that the main characters in the movie did defeat the birds by safely getting away from them.